serain/kubelet-anon-rce/README.md

 # Kubelet Anonymous RCE

->Executes commands on a kubelet endpoint that allows anonymous authentication (default)
+>Executes commands in a container on a kubelet endpoint that allows anonymous authentication (default)

 ## Why?